microsoft/hands-on-lab-functions/docs/workshop.md

 # Create the new function app as a .NET 8 Isolated project
 # No need to specify a name, the folder name will be used by default
-func init FuncDurable --worker-runtime dotnetIsolated --target-framework net8.0
+func init --worker-runtime dotnetIsolated --target-framework net8.0

+# Add the Nuget package for Storage Account to use for Functions
+dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Blobs --version 6.3.0

+# Add the Nuget package to use Durable Functions
+dotnet add package Microsoft.Azure.Functions.Worker.Extensions.DurableTask --version 1.0.0

 # Open the new projet inside VS Code
 code .